swent-epfl/mvp-prd/prd/11-monetization.md

 *Expected operating Costs*

-We are planning to have some costs for the development of new features, the maintenance of the app or the marketing in order to promote our app.
+We are expecting some expenses for the development of new features, the maintenance of the app (external services and hosting) and the marketing in order to promote our app.
+Some examples are listed below :
-But we will also have some costs for the hosting of the app and the expenses related to the external services we are using to make our app work.
 - Database operation, storage of data
 - Video call API
 - Google Maps API